mcdemarco/the-new-kitchen-cookbook/appetizers/toddy.md

 ![simmah](../images/simmah.png)

+1. Simmer dry spices 15 minutes.
+2. Add ginger and fruit.
+3. Simmer 15 more minutes.
+4. Squish fruit through strainer and discard rind.
+5. Strain out spices and discard.
+6. Add honey and whiskey (1/2 shot per 6 oz).
+7. Serve hot.

-Simmer dry spices 15 minutes.
-Add ginger and fruit.
-Simmer 15 more minutes.
-Squish fruit through strainer and discard rind.
-Strain out spices and discard.
-Add honey and whiskey (1/2 shot per 6 oz).
-Serve hot.
-Note: the timings are by no means precise, but avoid cooking the citrus too long or the result will be bitter.
+ote: the timings are by no means precise, but avoid cooking the citrus too long or the result will be bitter.